rpg-hub/azure-devops/README.md

 # azure-devops
-This is a repo for Azure devops
+This is a repo for Azure devops.
+## Edited in Azure Cloud Shell.